I Was Doing it All Wrong

 In my peace classes we put all of this information together to learn how to work out conflicts.
 We learn how to notice when our conflicts are escalating “going up the Conflict Escalator” and notice when we are getting angry and take deep breaths.
 Here is a video of some of my students acting out a skit that shows the connection between mindfulness and conflict resolution:

 I can say without a doubt that the lessons that my students are learning in peace class are changing their lives.
 I see it in action every day.
 Kids tell me all the time how they were flipping their lids during a test or a baseball game or a conflict on the playground and how they were able to use their mindful breathing skills to help them to calm down.
 Imagine what our world could be like if all children were taught to understand their own brains, regulate their own emotions and work out conflicts peacefully.
 It has never been more important to prepare our children to create a more peaceful world.

 “Unless someone like you cares a whole awful lot, nothing is going to get better, it’s not.” – Dr. Seuss

-Linda Ryden is the creator of the Peace of Mind Program, a cutting-edge combination of mindfulness, conflict resolution, and social-emotional learning.
+Linda Ryden is a Mindful Schools graduate and the creator of the Peace of Mind Program, a cutting-edge combination of mindfulness, conflict resolution, and social-emotional learning.
 Linda is the author of the Peace of Mind Curriculum Series and is the full-time Peace Teacher at Lafayette Elementary School, a public school in Washington, DC, where she teaches Peace classes to more than 600 children every week.
 Linda is the author of four children’s books including Rosie’s Brain, Henry is Kind, and the forthcoming Sergio Sees the Good, and Tyaja Uses the THiNK Test.
 Linda brings a passion for teaching peace and over 25 years of teaching experience to her work with children and adults.